Background pattern

 Consult your doctor or pharmacist before starting to take Alfuzosina STADA:

-If you are taking other medications for the treatment of high blood pressure.
-In this case, your doctor will check your blood pressure regularly, especially at the beginning of treatment.
+• If you are taking other medications to treat high blood pressure.
+In this case, your doctor will check your blood pressure regularly, especially at the start of treatment.

-Your blood pressure should be monitored regularly, especially at the beginning of treatment with this medication, due to the possibility of a pronounced decrease in blood pressure.
-If you experience a sudden drop in blood pressure when standing up, characterized by dizziness, sweating or fatigue in the hours following the intake of Alfuzosina STADA, lie down with your legs and feet elevated until the symptoms completely disappear.
-These effects usually last a short time and occur at the beginning of treatment.
+• Blood pressure should be monitored regularly, especially at the start of treatment with this medication, due to the possibility of a pronounced decrease in blood pressure.
+If you experience a sudden drop in blood pressure when standing up, characterized by dizziness, sweating, or fatigue in the hours following the intake of Alfuzosina STADA.
+If you experience a drop in blood pressure, you should lie down with your legs and feet elevated until the symptoms disappear completely.
+Usually, these effects are short-lived and occur at the beginning of treatment.
 Normally, it is not necessary to interrupt treatment.

-If you have experienced a marked decrease in blood pressure in the past after taking another medication belonging to the group of alpha blockers.
-In this case, your doctor will start treatment with alfuzosina at low doses and gradually increase the dose.
+• If you have experienced a marked decrease in blood pressure after taking another alpha-blocker medication in the past.
+In this case, your doctor will start treatment with alfuzosine at a low dose and gradually increase the dose.

-If you have chest pain (angina) and are being treated with nitrates, treatment with alfuzosina may increase the risk of a decrease in blood pressure.
-Your doctor will interrupt treatment with alfuzosina if angina returns or worsens.
+• If you have chest pain (angina) and are being treated with nitrates, treatment with alfuzosine may increase the risk of a decrease in blood pressure.
+Your doctor will stop treatment with alfuzosine if angina returns or worsens.

-Your doctor will decide whether to continue treatment for chest pain or interrupt treatment with Alfuzosina STADA, especially when chest pain returns or worsens.
+• Your doctor will decide whether to continue treatment for chest pain or discontinue treatment with Alfuzosina STADA, especially when chest pain returns or worsens.

-If you are to undergo cataract surgery (opacity of the crystalline lens), inform your eye specialist before the operation that you are taking or have taken Alfuzosina STADA previously.
-This is because Alfuzosina STADA may cause complications during the operation that can be avoided if your specialist is previously prepared.
+• If you are going to have cataract surgery, inform your eye specialist before the operation that you are taking or have previously taken Alfuzosina STADA.
+This is because Alfuzosina STADA may cause complications during surgery that can be avoided if your specialist is prepared in advance.

-If you have a heart rhythm defect or are taking medications that may cause a heart rhythm defect (the medical term for this defect is QTc prolongation).
-In this case, your doctor must evaluate you before and during the period of administration of Alfuzosina STADA.
+• If you have a heart rhythm disorder or are taking medications that can cause a heart rhythm disorder (the medical term for this disorder is QTc interval prolongation).
+In this case, your doctor should evaluate you before and during the administration of Alfuzosina STADA.

 Taking Alfuzosina STADA with other medications

-Do not take Alfuzosina STADA if you are being treated with other medications belonging to the group of alpha blockers.
+Do not take Alfuzosina STADA if you are being treated with other alpha-blocker medications.

 Alfuzosina STADA and certain medications may interact with each other.
 These include:

-If you are using or will use any of the following medications, treatment with Alfuzosina STADA may cause a decrease in blood pressure:
+If you are using or are going to use any of the following medications, treatment with Alfuzosina STADA may cause a decrease in blood pressure:

-Medications (nitrates) used for the treatment of symptoms of chest pain (angina).
+• Medications (nitrates) used to treat symptoms of chest pain (angina).

-• Medications that must be administered before a surgical intervention (general anesthetics).
+• Medications that must be administered before surgery (general anesthetics).
 Your blood pressure may drop significantly.
-If you are to undergo a surgical intervention, inform your doctor that you are taking Alfuzosina STADA.
+If you are going to have surgery, inform your doctor that you are taking Alfuzosina STADA.

 Taking Alfuzosina STADA with food and drinks